 “For the last 15 years or so, we always try to pop into the Fratton store each week.
 It is a real community shop, due to the lovely, caring and friendly staff, who always make you feel so welcome.
 If you don’t pop in one week, they notice; as next time you are in they tell you they missed you and ask if everything is ok.
 It is also such a pleasant shopping environment, is bright, clean and everything is really good quality, which is great as I have often managed to bag some great bargains.
 Of course we know of many people who have used the hospice services in the hospice itself and within their homes plus are aware of the support that their family members have received, so it is nice to know money spent in here is helping fund a worthy local charity.”

-Sally Isted, has volunteered at this shop for 25 years, tells me:
+Sally Isted, has volunteer at this shop for 25 years, tells me:

 Finally, just before I leave, a head pops through the door.
 Sally, June and Roma’s faces light up and welcome Doreen Davis, who also used to volunteer in the shop.
 Doreen states “We all had great fun and became good friends, so I often like to pop in to see everyone.”